johnros/johnros.github.com/_posts/2016-11-30-what-is-a-pattern.md

 In particular, an "information encoding" region may be one where some subjects show an __increase__ in blood oxygenation (BOLD), while other a __decrease__.

 This is a surprising result since it means that the shift from the analysis of one voxel at-a-time to several-voxels at a time, also entailed a re-definition of "what is an activation?".
-In particular, the MVPA definition of activation is such that is much harder to interpret biologically.
+In particular, the MVPA definition of activation is such that it is much harder to interpret biologically.

 Clearly, the choice of the null and alternative, i.e., the definition of signal, is case dependent, and should be left to the neuroscientist's best judgement.
 It is our hope, that our observation will facilitate such an informed choice.